CircleCI-Public/circleci-cli/README.md

 ## Configure the CLI

-After installing the latest version of our CLI, you must run setup to configure the tool.
+Now after installing the latest version of our CLI, you must run setup to configure the tool.

 ```
 $ circleci setup